What types of homes can be purchased through the Gateway Neighborhood Fund?

 Possibly.
 All applicants will be screened to determine if they qualify.
 Although some applicants will meet the guidelines immediately, if your qualifications do not quite meet the guidelines, the credit coaches at Justine PETERSEN will work with you to get you on a path to approvability.

-Is there a maximum on home loan amount and/or renovation amount?
+Is there a maximum home loan amount and/or renovation amount?

-There is no maximum on the first mortgage, but the first mortgage can only be up to the appraised amount (post-renovations, where applicable), with a maximum amount of $165,000.
+The first mortgage can only be up to the appraised amount (post-renovations, where applicable), with a maximum amount of $165,000.

 The second mortgage has a maximum of $75,000.